Fatigue antonyms: Energy,

 "Patience is the level of endurance one can take before negativity." - Wiki Patience

-Fatigue is negativity caused when going past the patience one can take.
-Fatigue is overwhelming patience because of God's discipline to stop us from our evil (negative) ways.
+Fatigue is negativity caused when the ungodly [but patient] go past the level of endurance they can take.
+Fatigue is overwhelming patience.
+[Hands-on] Experience with [biblical] perfection helps us to understand that fatigue is God's discipline to stop us from our evil (negative) ways.
 [Hebrews 12:7]

 Here are characteristics of present moment work fatigue:

 A) It is, during moments of God's overwhelming discipline, enduring heavy patience (overwhelming difficulty with calmness).
 Experiencing it helps us to understand it.
 Regulating overwhelming patience (fearing God's fatigue punishment) is a good focus.
 Improving love (kindness and patience), training for godliness and renewing strength in our lives should eventually conquer it.
 Our ignorance (or denial) of our present moment unrighteousness (ungodliness) likely plays a part in causing fatigue.